rafsanulhasan/CodeHubX/README.md

     </tr>
 </table>

-* Universal* in Apple Platforms means App Store App for iOS, iPod & iPad
-* Universal* in Windows means Windows 10 Store App for Desktop, Mobile & Surface Book
+1. Universal in Windows means Windows 10 Store App for Desktop, Mobile & Surface Book
+2. Universal in Apple Platforms means App Store App for i, iPod & iPad
-* WPF* in Windows supports desktops with Windows 10 and earlier with more low level API access
+3. WPF in Windows supports desktops with Windows 10 and earlier with more low level API access
+4. Must have GTK 2.0 and GTK Sharp installed in Linux

 ## Features
 * Trending repositories